garris/BackstopJS/README.md

 ...

 ## Many many thanks to [all the contributors](https://github.com/garris/BackstopJS/graphs/contributors) with special thanks to...
+- [Evan Lovely](https://github.com/EvanLovely) and [Klaus Bayrhammer](https://github.com/klausbayrhammer) for help on the 0.9.0 release
 - [Robert O'Rourke](https://github.com/sanchothefat) for help on the 0.8.0 release
 - [Klaus Bayrhammer](https://github.com/klausbayrhammer) for help on the 0.7.0 release
 - [Benedikt Rötsch](https://github.com/axe312ger) for help on the 0.6.0 release